visualteams/plugin-engine/README.md

 this.registerHooks([Hooks.ProjectConfiguration]);
 ```

-Be careful, on the server side, you must register your hooks **and** you must pass in provideComponent on the client side too.
+Be careful, you must register your hooks on the server side **and** you must pass in `provideComponents` on the client side too.

 ### Client Side

+#### provideComponents

 Create a src directory which contain the following `index.js` file.

-This file is the mail file of your client side plugin.
+This file is the main file of your client side plugin.
 You must provide your components by specifying an associated route.

 ```javascript
 import provideComponents from "@visualteams/plugin-engine/client/provideComponents";